LDurham89/CNN_Cancer_Detection/Draft.md

 - A learning stage
 - An output

 In the feature extraction stage we can use convolutional layers to apply filters to the image.
-These filters scan each image to pick out different types of pattern and create a feature map showing where these patterns are found.
-For example, one filter might search for vertical lines, the next for horizontal lines and the next for curves.
+These filters are effectively small (relative to the image) matrices containing weights that spatially arranged to search for a given pattern.
+For example, in the image below the filter on the left searches for vertical lines, while the filter n the left searches for horizontal lines (image credit goes to the author of this article [LINK](https://www.analyticsvidhya.com/blog/2018/12/guide-convolutional-neural-network-cnn/).
+Other filters my search for more complex or abstract patterns.

 The neural network will initially use random filters, then use a loss function to identify the filters that best fit the patterns in the image.
 Depending on the complexity of the image we may need a lot of feature maps, which lead to high dimensionality and a risk of overfitting in the training stage.
 To overcome this, we can use Max Pooling layers.
 These take the feature maps as input and again apply a filter to the image.
 These filters simply take the largest value within each region of the image and use these to create a smaller representation of the information in the feature maps.

 Once the features are extracted we can flatten the features maps into a vectors that can be read by a dense layer.
 Now, we're at the learning stage, where we carry out our classification task.
 The first dense layer takes the flattened image vectors and labels from the training data as inputs and uses these to calculate weights, which when applied to features in new images allows it to predict labels.
 These weights are repeatedly predicted, evaluated against a loss function and updated in processes called Feedforward and Backpropagation.
 The second dense layer then uses a sigmoid activation function to return probabilities between 0 and 1, which can be rounded to provide the predicted label.